Omar-p/learning-notes/golang/notes.md

   - in debugging/logging use %#v not %v
-  - Go for http Headers don't use a map data structure use a special type called Header -> because headers are case insensitive and can be repeated which can't be work in a regular map.
+  - Go for http Headers don't use a map data structure use a special type called Header -> because headers are case-insensitive and can be repeated which can't be work in a regular map.
   - some server depending on User-Agent header in the request return a compact[machine] version on the response or uncompact[user]